List of Optional Holidays in Pakistan

 The grant of this concession should not result in any dislocation of work.
 In the case of Muslims optional holidays, the number of persons permitted to avail optional holidays should be regulated in such a manner so as to leave adequate staff for the proper continuance of work.

-Sr.
+Sr. No.

-of Occasion
+Name of Occasion

 Dates